marcinkieruzel/REACT_NEXT_AMSTERDAM/1_start_from_scratch/README.md

 ReactDOM.render(<App />, document.querySelector("#root"));

 ```
-Depends of the version of React you use.
-You may rather use React 18 render function.
-There is a small change in render function
+Depends of the version of React you use You may rather use React 18 render function.
+There is a small change in syntax.

 ```javascript
 // Before – React 18